serialbyter/equinor_hackathon_2019/docs/getting_started.md

 4. A terminal should open with a password prompt.

-5. Enter your teams password.
+5. Enter the password equinor2019.
 Follow prompts to change password.
 The current UNIX password is the one you used to log in.

 ### Mac OS / Linux